tanersener/mobile-ffmpeg/README.md

 # mobile-ffmpeg
-Source code & scripts to build FFmpeg for Android and IOS platform
+Source code and scripts to build FFmpeg for Android and IOS platform

 ### Features
 - Supports both Android and IOS